zoltanszalontay/zoltanszalontay.github.io/zoltan-szalontay.md

 But let’s go further!
 We cloud use Machine Learning (in other words, predictive AI technologies running on a big dataset) to decide, where the highest possibility is for a parking slot to get free in the next minute.
 The precision of this prediction depends on the amount of data it can work on.

-The architecture of the solution:
+The architecture of the solution is something like this:

 ![image title](/assets/images/in-content/zoltan-szalontay-parking-meters.jpg){:.img-fluid}

 In the end, we provided users a value added parking service that can show them the street that will have a free parking slot, even if there is not any at the moment.